Synthetic Fabrics: An Environmental Fashion Faux-Pas?

 But how does that look from an environmental standpoint?

-Considering synthetics are most often made from petroleum-based plastic, it doesn’t look good.
+Considering a conventional synthetic textile is made from petroleum-based chemicals, it doesn’t look good.

-We want to get to the bottom of the advantages and disadvantages of synthetic fabric to determine if they deserve a hanger in our closet or not.
+We want to get to the thread-bare bottom of synthetic fibers to determine if they deserve a hanger in sustainable fashion or not.

 What is synthetic fabric?